rabbitmq/rabbitmq-website/docs/metadata-store/index.md

 to use it once upgraded to RabbitMQ 4.1.x until Khepri is explicitly enabled by the administrator.

-Mnesia support will be removed in a future version, likely RabbitMQ 4.2.0 at the end of year 2025.
-That is why **the RabbitMQ team encourages users to test their workload and applications with Khepri** to further iron out issues and performance problems.
+Mnesia support will be removed in a future version, likely RabbitMQ 4.2.0 in late 2025.
+That is why **the RabbitMQ team encourages users to test their workload and applications with Khepri** to true mature Khepri to become the future default (and only) metadata store in RabbitMQ.

 :::

 The few next pages will explain how to enable Khepri and will cover these